tyrumus/dotfiles-old/README.md

 Dependencies: AwesomeWM, mpd, Pulseaudio

 3/4 Wallpapers were found browsing the interwebs.
 The Daft Punk one was made by one of my [buddies](https://twitter.com/VoltivTV).
+I probably don't have the rights to distribute those other 3 wallpapers.
+But, who cares?
+Not anyone who's looking for dotfiles.

+## Features
+- Multi-monitor support
+- Animations via `tween.lua`
+- Custom integrated lockscreen
+- Music (MPD) integration.
+I quit developing the custom python music server because it used a lot of weird hacks that didn't work 100% of the time.
+- Scalable app menu entries
+- Other aesthetically pleasing things.

 ## Setup/Installation